mwlik/v8-resources/README.md

 # V8 Resources

-These are some resources I've gathered while trying to learn V8 internals (with a security focus), feel free to fork the repo and make you're own progress 👍.
+These are some resources I've gathered while trying to learn V8 internals (with a security focus), feel free to fork the repo and make you're own progress.

 ## Articles